About the Test

-Phosphorus deficiencies (hypophosphatemia) may be seen with malnutrition, malabsorption, acid-base imbalances, increased blood calcium, and with disorders that affect kidney function.
-Phosphorus excesses (hyperphosphatemia) may be seen with increased intake of the mineral, low blood calcium, and with kidney dysfunction.
+Phosphorus deficiencies (hypophosphatemia) may be seen with malnutrition, malabsorption, acid-base imbalances, increased blood calcium, and disorders that affect kidney function.
+And phosphorus excesses (hyperphosphatemia) may be seen with increased intake of the mineral, low blood calcium, and kidney dysfunction.

-Someone with a mild to moderate phosphorus deficiency often does not have any symptoms.
+Someone with mild to moderate phosphorus deficiency often has no symptoms.
 With a severe phosphorus deficiency, symptoms may include muscle weakness and confusion.
-An extreme excess of phosphorus may cause symptoms that are similar to those seen with low calcium, including muscle cramps, confusion, and even seizures.
+An extreme excess of phosphorus may cause symptoms similar to those seen with low calcium, including muscle cramps, confusion, and even seizures.

-Since mildly abnormal phosphorus levels usually cause no symptoms, phosphorus testing is typically performed in follow up to an abnormal calcium test and/or when symptoms of abnormal calcium such as fatigue, muscle weakness, cramping, or bone problems are present.
+Mildly abnormal phosphorus levels usually cause no symptoms.
+Therefore phosphorus testing is typically performed in follow-up to an abnormal calcium test and/or when symptoms of abnormal calcium such as fatigue, muscle weakness, cramping, or bone problems are present.

 Phosphorus testing may also be ordered along with other tests when symptoms suggest kidney and gastrointestinal disorders.

 When conditions causing abnormal phosphorus and/or calcium levels are found, testing for both may be ordered at regular intervals to monitor treatment effectiveness.

 When someone has diabetes or signs of an acid-base imbalance, a health care practitioner may sometimes monitor phosphorus levels.